-Where can THE STEAMGARD SYSTEM® (Venturi Nozzle steam traps) be used?
+Where can Steamgard Venturi steam traps be used?

 Virtually anywhere steam is used.
-STEAMGARD® Venturi Nozzle steam traps can be used on a variety of applications in many different types of facilities, including saturated steam distribution lines; superheated steam distribution lines (up to 3000 psig and 950° F); steam tracing; tank heating; radiators or convectors; plating coils/ degreasers /embossed coils; steam heated dry cans/cylinders; humidifiers; flash tanks; sterilization equipment; and cooking kettles.
+Steamgard Venturi steam traps can be used on a variety of applications in many different types of facilities, including saturated steam distribution lines; superheated steam distribution lines (up to 3000 psig and 950° F); steam tracing; tank heating; radiators or convectors; plating coils/degreasers /embossed coils; steam-heated dry cans/cylinders; humidifiers; flash tanks; sterilization equipment; and cooking kettles.

-STEAMGARD® maintains an extremely wide-range clientele base.
-From worldwide agreements with Fortune 500 companies to applications within US Navy aircraft carriers, nuclear power plants, hospitals, hotels, colleges & universities, government facilities, and manufacturing plants- our customers continuously rely on STEAMGARD® for significant steam system improvements.
+STEAMGARD maintains an extremely wide-range clientele base.
+From worldwide agreements with Fortune 500 companies to applications within US Navy aircraft carriers, nuclear power plants, hospitals, hotels, colleges & and universities, government facilities, and manufacturing plants- our customers continuously rely on STEAMGARD for significant steam system improvements.

-Why do some of the largest companies in the world use the Steamgard® Venturi Nozzle steam trap?
+Why do some of the largest companies in the world use the Steamgard Venturi steam traps in their facilities?

-THE STEAMGARD SYSTEM® (Venturi Nozzle steam traps) are utilized by some of the most prominent institutions and businesses in the world (i.e., Princeton University, United States Military, Cargill, Johnson & Johnson) for the following:
+THE STEAMGARD SYSTEM is utilized by some of the most prominent institutions and businesses in the world (i.e., Princeton University, United States Military, Cargill) for the following advantages:

 Improved Reliability and Safety

-THE STEAMGARD SYSTEM® (Venturi Nozzle steam traps) are built with high-quality stainless steel and have a service life of +20 years.
+THE STEAMGARD SYSTEM (Venturi steam traps) are built with high-quality stainless steel and have a service life of approx. +25 years.

-Our Venturi Nozzle steam traps are designed to eliminate (and withstand) dangerous water-hammer.
+Our Venturi steam traps are designed to eliminate (and withstand) dangerous water hammer.
 All Steamgard® Products are resistant to freezing and suitable for outdoor use in colder climates.

-THE STEAMGARD SYSTEM® (Venturi Nozzle steam trap) is an excellent Return on Investment (ROI) with a typical payback of 17 months.
+THE STEAMGARD SYSTEM (Venturi steam trap) is an excellent Return on Investment (ROI) with a typical payback of 6 months to 2 years.

 Performance Warranty & Maintenance Services

-THE STEAMGARD SYSTEM® (Venturi Nozzle steam trap) comes with up to a 10 Year Performance Warranty.
-Additionally, we offer comprehensive Inspection and Maintenance Services for your facility's steam traps needs (which is available upon request).
+THE STEAMGARD SYSTEM (Venturi steam trap) comes with up to a 20-Year Performance Warranty / 5-Year Standard.
+Additionally, we offer comprehensive Inspection and Maintenance Services for your facility's steam traps (which is available upon request).

 Improve Production & Simplified Maintenance

-With no moving parts, our Venturi Nozzle steam traps are designed to continuously discharge condensate from your steam system.
-Each Venturi Nozzle steam trap is custom-built to fit your application's needs.
-THE STEAMGARD SYSTEM® is extremely simple to inspect and maintain.
-Reduce maintenance costs for repairing/ replacing steam traps after converting to THE STEAMGARD SYSTEM®.
+With no moving parts, our Venturi steam traps are designed to continuously discharge condensate from your steam system.
+Each Venturi Nozzle trap is specifically engineered to fit your steam application's requirements.

 Best-In-Class Customer Service